gokulggopi2007/Array-Problem-Solving/README.md

 29. Write a C program to print all elements between given two index.
 30. Write a C program to print first maximum and second maximum in a array.
 31. write a C program to rotate a array by one time in place.
+32. Write a C program to rotate the array by k times.